kahole/edamagit/TUTORIAL.md

 ![](https://hole.dev/images/edamagit_introduction/branching_menu_1.jpg)

 Choose a branch to base the new branch on.
 Search and/or select with arrow keys.
-Confirm choice with choice with `Enter`.
+Confirm choice with `Enter`.

 ![](https://hole.dev/images/edamagit_introduction/branching_menu_2.jpg)